wangd12rpi/FinLoRA/docs/source/fine-tuning/lora_methods.rst

 1. What is LoRA?
 ----------------
 LoRA is a method to efficiently update the parameters
-of pre‑trained language models when fine‑tuning on new tasks.
+of pre-trained language models when fine-tuning on new tasks.

 2. Foundations of LoRA